 We continue to evaluate these estimates and assumptions and believe that these assumptions, which included an estimate of future cash flows based upon the anticipated performance of the underlying business units, were appropriate.
-We provide a wide range of consumer and business services and, as a result, our may result in impairment of our goodwill and other intangibles.
+We provide a wide range of consumer and business services and, as a result, our goodwill and other intangible assets are reflected among many diverse reporting units.
+Accordingly, it is difficult to quantify the impact of an adverse change in financial results and related cash flows as such change may be isolated to a small number of our reporting units or spread across our entire organization.
+In either case, the magnitude of an impairment to our goodwill such other intangibles, if any, cannot be extrapolated.
+However, our businesses are concentrated in a few industries (e.g. Travel, Real Estate) and, as such, an adverse change to any of these industries will impact our consolidated results and may result in impairment of our goodwill and other intangibles.
 The carrying value of our goodwill and other intangibles (including franchise agreements) was approximately \$10 billion at December 31, 2001.